bookofthefuture/tumanako-inverter-fw-bootloader/README.txt

 Notes:
 - By checksum I mean the one calculated by the STMs integrated CRC32 unit.
 - The actual firmware has a reset command the cycle through the bootloader
-- The main firmware must be linked to start at address 0x08001000
+- The main firmware must be linked to start at address 0x08020000
-- The bootloader starts at address 0x08000000 and can be 4k in size (right now its around 2.5k)
+- The bootloader starts at address 0x08000000 and can be 16k in size (right now it's around 3.5k)

 --------------------------------------------
 -- STM32 Bootloader Updater